anttiluode/WignerEEG/README.md

 # Disclaimer

 This is an experimental, proof-of-concept tool.
-The "quantum-inspired" coherence metric is a novel approach that uses concepts from quantum information theory, but it does not imply that the brain functions as a quantum computer.
+The "quantum-inspired" coherence metric is a novel approach that uses concepts from quantum information theory.
 Use the results as an exploratory tool rather than definitive scientific evidence.